ngiann/GaussianVariationalInference.jl/docs/src/examples.md

+# Examples

-# Infer posterior of GP hyperparameters
+## Infer posterior of GP hyperparameters

 In the following we approximate the intractable posterior of the hyperparameters of a Gaussian process.
 In order to reproduce this example, certain packages need to be independently installed.

 ```
-using ApproximateVI
+using ApproximateVI, Printf
 using AbstractGPs, PyPlot, LinearAlgebra # These packages need to be independently installed